 It wouldn’t be the end of the world if that were the case.
 The UK and Ireland are home to simply incredible landscapes, adventurous walks, demanding mountains, perfectly isolated valleys, and dramatic coastlines.
 Put simply, this island we call home is an outdoor and active paradise.

-Or perhaps you fancy paragliding, kite surfing or tree climbing?
-The possibilities for adventure are endless – so where does one begin?
-Here is AT‘s list of 40 awesome adventure activities in the UK and Ireland for you to enjoy this summer…
+The possibilities for adventure are endless – so where does one begin when planning your UK hit list?
+To help you out, here’s our list of 40 awesome adventure activities in the UK and Ireland for you to enjoy this summer…

 1. Surfing Sennen Cove

 Photo: Rod Allday

 Situated in a small coastal village in Cornwall, Sennen Cove boasts a beautiful, white sandy beach, stunning scenery and crystal clear waters and, with the swell coming straight in from the Atlantic, is a great surf spot all year round.